Integralist/integralist.co.uk/content/posts/docker-nginx.md

 The final step is to verify that everything worked as expected (i.e. we should be able to make a request to our Boot2Docker VM's localhost and have it proxy the request through to our Ruby application server).
 But let's do it in stages, so the first stage is to hit the root of localhost:

+> [!NOTE]
-> Note: in the following example you'll need to get the dynamically allocated port number for the nginx container.
+> in the following example you'll need to get the dynamically allocated port number for the nginx container.
 You can do this by running `docker ps` and extracting the port number from the output provided

 ```
 curl http://$(boot2docker ip):<dynamic_port_number>